-While this new range was awesome (so nice not to have to clean up messes under coil burners anymore!) and has served us well for many years, it recently came time to replace it when problems developed that were beyond repair.
+While this new range was awesome (so nice not to have to clean up messes under coil burners anymore!) and has served us well for many years, it recently came time to replace it when problems developed.

 Since we had upgraded to the best technology many years earlier with good results, we thought we should probably do so again.
-This involved purchase of an induction stove with all the bells and whistles to hopefully make my many hours spent in the kitchen each week that much more efficient.
+This involved the purchase of an induction stove with all the bells and whistles.
+The upgrade hopefully would make my many hours spent in the kitchen even more efficient.

-Since gas is not an option for our neighborhood, electric was our only choice.
-We made the rounds to Best Buy, Home Depot and online to see what was available.
+Since indoor air-polluting gas stoves were thankfully not an option for our neighborhood, electric was our only choice.
+We made the rounds to Best Buy, Home Depot, and online to see what was available.

-We eventually settled on a stainless steel induction stove that had nearly all the latest technology of the (amazing but ridiculously expensive) Viking stoves that celebrity chefs use but with a much more reasonable pricetag.
+We eventually settled on a stainless steel induction stove.
+It offered nearly all the latest technology of the (amazing but ridiculously expensive) Viking stoves that celebrity chefs use but with a much more reasonable price tag.

-This is the induction stove we picked (I was not given permission to use the actual photo).
-I particularly liked the extra large knobs, and oversized glasstop that prevented spills from trickling down the crack between the stove and the countertop.
+I particularly liked the extra-large knobs and oversized glass top that prevented spills from trickling down the crack between the stove and the countertop.
 It was exactly what I was looking for.

-We also decided to get the matching convection oven (that also functions as a toaster) that sits over the top of the induction stove to replace our old microwave oven that I only ever used for storage anyway.
-This would give me more counter space as I could get rid of the countertop convection/toaster oven we were currently using that was on its last legs too.
+We also decided to get the matching convection oven (that also functions as a toaster) to replace our old microwave oven that I only ever used for storage anyway.

 Little Known Dangers of an Induction Stove

-Really excited about our upcoming purchase, I posted about it on the blog FB page, to see if any readers had any input.
+Really excited about our upcoming purchase, I posted about it on social media to see if anyone had any further input.

 Right away, a couple of comments got my attention.

-Jeanette K. said, “My mothers induction stove was measured by professionals on EMF and had extreme readings.”
+Jeanette K. said, “My mother’s induction stove was measured by EMF professionals and had extreme readings.”

 In addition, Beth H. warned that “The only downfall [with an induction stove] is that you have to use pans that magnets can stick to”.

-Since I frequently cook with glass, having to only use pans that magnets can stick to would be a serious downside of having an induction stove because it would require me to purchase some new cookware and bakeware which I really didn’t want or need to do.
+Since I frequently cook with glass, having to only use pans that magnets can stick to would be a serious downside.

 The study authors concluded that most induction hobs (rings) exceeded even the high 1998 maximum exposure levels set by the International Commission on Non-Ionizing Radiation Protection (ICNIRP) when a person was standing close to the induction stove.

-Don’t Use a Microwave Oven?
-You Won’t Want an Induction Stove Either
+Don’t Use a Microwave?
+You Won’t Want Induction Either

-I’ve not used a microwave in 25 years (and not missed it for a second, I might add), so why would I start now exposing myself and my family to potentially dangerous, concentrated sources of EMFs in the kitchen with an induction stove which works in a similar fashion?
+I’ve not used a microwave in 25 years (and not missed it for a second, I might add).
+Why would I start now exposing myself and my family to potentially dangerous, concentrated sources of EMFs with an induction stove which works in a similar fashion?

 I’ll pass thanks.

-Fortunately, the exact same stove I wanted came in a traditional, thermally based cooktop without an induction feature.
-This is the model we ended up buying.
-Bonus: it was about $1000 cheaper!
+Fortunately, the exact same stove I wanted was available in a traditional, thermally based cooktop without an induction feature.
+This is the case with all the induction ranges I examined in fact!

-Sometimes latest and greatest isn’t always the best.
+Sometimes the latest and greatest isn’t always the best or even the safest.